crudualexandra/PR-Lab4/README.md

 ══════════════════════════════════════════════
 Performance summary
 ══════════════════════════════════════════════
 Total writes requested:   10000
-Successful writes:        9832
+Successful writes:        9875
-Failed writes:            168
+Failed writes:            125
-Total elapsed time:       96.249 s
+Total elapsed time:       93.611 s
-Average latency:          106.770 ms
+Average latency:          77.80 ms
-P95 latency:             146.407 ms
+P95 latency:             102.24 ms
-Throughput:              102.15 writes/sec
+Throughput:              105.43 writes/sec
 Followers configured:     5
-Followers checked:        0
+Followers checked:        5
-Followers matching dump:  0 ══════════════════════════════════════════════
+Followers matching dump:  5

-> For WRITE_QUORUM = 2 (leader + one follower), the average latency increased to ~106.8 ms and throughput dropped to ~102 writes/sec.
-We also observed 168 failed writes, where the leader could not collect enough acknowledgements from followers before the write timeout.
+> For WRITE_QUORUM = 2 (leader + one follower), the average latency increased to ~77.8 ms and throughput dropped to ~105 writes/sec.
+We observed 125 failed writes, where the leader could not collect enough acknowledgements before the write timeout.
 This shows the typical trade-off: higher quorum improves durability/consistency but reduces performance and availability.
 >

-> Under WRITE_QUORUM = 2, the leader becomes so loaded that a full /dump request may time out at 10 seconds, which illustrates how higher quorum and heavy write load can also impact read performance and observability.
+> Interestingly, all 5 followers matched the leader's dump after the test, showing that semi-synchronous replication with quorum ≥2 plus settling time can achieve strong consistency.
 >

 **3️⃣ Test with WRITE_QUORUM = 3**